Survivors Foundation: Awards

 In 2009, the U.S. Department of State honored Norma Cruz as an International Woman of Courage.
 It was stated that Norma Cruz was "an inspiration and symbol of courage and hope for women in Guatemala and women around the world who are working for positive change."
 She received the award from the U.S. Secretary of State Hillary Clinton and from the First Lady Michelle Obama.

 In 2011, Norma Cruz received the decoration of Chevalier of the Legion of Honor from the French Ambassador to Guatemala.

 Threats

 Since May 2009, Norma Cruz and her family have been subjected to repeated threats of rape and murder by text messages and phone.
 Although the government of Guatemala has provided police protection, threats followed.
 This led Amnesty International to designate their work as a "priority case" in 2011.

 In March 2011, the offices in the department of Chiquimula were damaged by a firebomb.
 No one was injured in the attack.

-Objectives of the Foundation Sobrevivientes

-Mission

-Eradicate all forms of violence against women, fighting against impunity and providing legal support to victims, counseling and special programs to help them live a better life.